Otford: Saxon

-Norman Otford
+Norman

 Otford is mentioned in the Domesday Book of 1086, where it shows that the Archbishop of Canterbury possessed 8 mills in the village, which is referred to as Otefort.

 The History and Topographical Survey of the County of Kent: Volume 3 notes that the Textus Roffensis or Tome of Rochester, published between 1122 and 1124, uses Otteford as the name.

 The Gough Map of Great Britain, dated between 1355 and 1366, shows Otford labelled with its current name, but on King Henry VIII's map Angliae Figura, the village is known as Otforde.

-Otford in the Middle Ages
+Middle Ages

 In 1514, Archbishop William Warham replaced an existing ecclesiastical building with Otford Palace, and in 1519, King Henry VIII stayed in the palace.
 Apparently, he liked it so much, Archbishop Thomas Cranmer felt compelled to give it to the king in 1537.

-Otford in the Late Middle Ages
+Late Middle Ages

 The History and Topographical Survey of the County of Kent says that: "Otford Parish is about nine miles in circumference, and contains about two thousand four hundred acres of land, of which about seventy are woodland.
 It lies for the greatest part of it in a low damp situation, which makes it far from being pleasant, and gives it a lonely and gloomy appearance, and in all probability it would have been but little known had it not been for the residence of the archbishops at it for such a length of time."

-Victorian Otford
+Victorian

 During the 19th century, Otford was still part of the Hundred of Codsheath, albeit with a population of 798 in 1841.
-In 1887, the Scottish theologian and historian John Hunt was appointed Vicar of the St Bartholomews Anglican church.
+In 1887, the Scottish theologian and historian John Hunt was appointed Vicar of St Bartholomew’s Anglican church.

 In 1882, Otford Station (see "Railway", below) opened for passenger traffic towards London and Sevenoaks.

-20th-century Otford
+20th-century

 Otford included the settlement of Dunton Green until 1909, when it was split off into a separate parish.
 In 1924, the Otford Watermill, dating from 1541, burnt down.

 In the late 1940s, Otford Medical Practice was formed and is now located at Lennards Avenue.
 On 16 January 1975 the village pond was granted listed building status.
 In 1999, Otford Medical Practice extended its reach to include a new branch surgery in Kemsing.